DUMP: Automated Distribution-Level Curriculum Learning for RL-based LLM Post-training: Background

 where \(\epsilon > 0\) is a small constant for numerical stability.
 These normalized advantages capture the relative quality of outputs within the group.
 The model policy \(\pi_\theta\) is then updated by maximizing the following clipped surrogate objective: {

-} where \(\pi_\theta(o_i|x)\) is the probability assigned by the current model to output \(o_i\), and \(\pi_{\text{ref}}(o_i|x)\) is the same under the reference model.
+} where \(\pi_\theta(o_i|x)\) is the probability assigned by the current model to output \(o_i\), \(\pi_{\text{old}}(o_i|x)\) is the same under the model from previous step, and \(\pi_{\text{ref}}(o_i|x)\) is that under the reference model.
 The first term inside the summation is a clipped policy ratio scaled by \(\hat{A}_i\), similar to PPO~\citep{schulman2017proximal}, which prevents overly large updates.
 The outer expectation is taken over prompts \(x\) and their sampled output groups \(\{o_i\}\).
 The second term is a KL divergence penalty that regularizes the updated policy \(\pi_\theta\) to stay close to \(\pi_{\text{ref}}\), weighted by a hyperparameter \(\beta\).
 This formulation eliminates the need for an explicit value baseline and stabilizes training by comparing outputs within local groups.